MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/sending-a-local-tile-notification.md

 ---
-Description: This article describes how to send a local tile notification to a primary tile and a secondary tile using adaptive tile templates.
+description: This article describes how to send a local tile notification to a primary tile and a secondary tile using adaptive tile templates.
 title: Send a local tile notification ms.assetid: D34B0514-AEC6-4C41-B318-F0985B51AF8A
 template: detail.hbs